Through The New American Colleges & Universities Student Exchange you can spend a semester at one of twelve campuses nationwide.

 No matter how extensive the curriculum that is offered at your home campus, there are some courses that may not be available.
-The benefit of a consortium such as The New American Colleges and Universities is that a vast array of studies and experiences is available for you to discover.

 - Chemistry majors might want to explore the rapidly growing field of forensic science by taking forensic chemistry courses at The University of Scranton.

 - Communications, physics and math majors might want to learn more about weather prediction by taking courses in one of the largest geography and meteorology programs in the country at Valparaiso University.